 About the Apple Developer Program

-The Apple Developer Program is for individuals and organizations developing apps for distribution on the App Store, the Apple TV App Store, the Mac App Store, and outside of the Mac App Store with Developer ID.
+The Apple Developer Program is for individuals and organizations developing apps for distribution on the App Store, the Apple TV App Store, the Mac App Store, and outside of the Mac App Store as a known developer.
 The Apple Developer Program includes support for distributing Safari extensions.
 The Apple Developer Enterprise Program is for organizations developing and distributing proprietary in-house apps for their employees.

 The Apple Developer Program offers a complete set of technical resources, and support, providing everything you need to create innovative apps, Safari extensions, and accessories for devices.
-After you enroll in the Apple Developer Program, you have full access to both your developer account at developer.apple.com and iTunes Connect.
-If you enroll in the Apple Developer Enterprise Program—which allows you to distribute apps to employees but not submit them to the store—you only have access to your account at developer.apple.com.
+After you enroll in the Apple Developer Program, you have full access to both your developer account at developer.apple.com/account and iTunes Connect.
+If you enroll in the Apple Developer Enterprise Program—which allows you to distribute apps to employees but not submit them to the store—you only have access to your developer account.

 To learn more about the Apple Developer Program, go to the Apple Developer Program.
 To join the Apple Developer Enterprise Program, go to Apple Developer Enterprise Program and later, read Distributing Apple Developer Enterprise Program Apps.